SEAT Ateca Review 2025: Price, specs & boot space

 Impressive value-for-money has always been part of the SEAT Ateca's appeal, and the even better news is that, because it's been around for a long old time now, so there are lots of used examples out there that have simply plummeted in price.

-New car prices start at around £28,000 these days, but browse our listings, and the cheapest used examples come in at a little over £10,000.
-Granted, these do have some fairly hefty mileages under thier wheels, but you don't have to pay a lot more for a nice clean car in an appealing spec with more sensible figures on the odometer.
+New Ateca prices start at just over £29,000 these days and rise to more than £37,000, but browse our listings, and the cheapest used examples come in at under £10,000.
+Granted, these do have some fairly hefty mileage under their wheels (typically 60,000 miles or more), but you don't have to pay a lot more for a nice clean car in an appealing spec with more sensible figures on the odometer.

 The SEAT Ateca FR Black Edition comes with 19-inch gloss black alloy wheels, various other gloss black exterior highlights (including door mirrors, roof rails and window trim), and interior detailing in black.

-The high-spec SEAT Ateca Xcellence comes with 18-inch alloy wheels, front comfort seats in Microsuede trim, illuminated door sills and LED headlights.
-Adaptive cruise control is standard, as well as a heated windscreen, rear-view camera and wireless phone charger.
-There’s keyless entry and go, as well as the Convenience pack.
+The high-spec SEAT Ateca Xperience (previously badge Xcellence) comes with 18-inch alloy wheels, front comfort seats in Dinamica microsuede trim, illuminated door sills and LED headlights.
+Adaptive cruise control is standard, as well as a heat-reflecting windscreen, rear-view camera and wireless phone charger, and adaptive cruise control.

 Ask the heycar experts: common questions